capitalisttofu/stock-market-streaming-app/README.md

 Only the relevant fields from the given data csv's is injected into this topic.
 We consider this kafka topic to be outside of our application and handle it as a "mocked data source".
 The relevant code to fill this topic is found in this repository.
 The raw csv data used to populate the `sorted_raw_trade_data` topic can be found at https://zenodo.org/records/6382482.

 `trade_data` topic consists of all the trade data that is read from `sorted_raw_trade_data` except with the addition of a new field `symbol` that is parsed from the `ID` field.
-The data is paritioned into the `trade_data` topic using this symbol to guarantee that all data for a specific symbol is found in a specific kafka parition.
-This is a useful property to improve the performance of our Apache Flink application.

 `buy_sell_advice` topic consists of `Buy` or `Sell` advice as described in the challenge and Course Project pdf.
 The Apache Flink application produces messages to this topic based off the calculations being run in the Apache Flink application.

 `discarded_data` contains data points, which have been discarded due to not having values for the required attributes.
 The data points are discarded in `raw_trade_event_parser`.
-Currently, the discarded data points are not consumed.
-However, a consumer could easily be created if the missing data needs to be analyzed.
+Currently, the discarded data points are consumed by a test discarded consumer located in the backend.
+Within this consumer, it is possible to add the functinality of storing the data elsewhere for further processing if required.

 `ema_results` contains the ema calculation events produced in the end of each tumbling window per symbol, if the tumbling window contains any trade events.

 ## Setup

-We use docker to run the kafka cluster as well as the apache flink application.
+We use docker to run the Kafka Cluster as well as the Apache Flink application.

-First one must build our flink image that supports pyflink (found in the `pyflink_image` directory).
+First one must build our Flink image that supports pyflink (found in the `pyflink_image` directory).
 This can be done with
 `docker build -t my-pyflink-image:latest ./pyflink_image`

-Then one can simplfy spin up kafka and the flink nodes with `docker-compose up`.
+Then one can simplfy spin up Kafka and the Flink nodes with `docker-compose up`.
 IMPORTANT NOTE: We have set high memory limit for the job, it is recommended to have at least 16gb of memory available to docker

-Instructions on provisioning the partition and topics of the kafka cluster can be found in the `backend/README.md` file.
+Instructions on provisioning the partition and topics of the Kafka cluster can be found in the `backend/README.md` file.
+The same file also contains the instructions on running the Node.js processes.

-Instructions on running pyflink jobs can be found in the `flink_app/README.md` file.
+Instructions on running PyFlink jobs can be found in the `flink_app/README.md` file.

-The flink dashboard is available at `http://localhost:8081/#/overview`
+The Flink dashboard is available at `http://localhost:8081/#/overview`

+The frontend is responsible for the data visualizations.
 Instructions on running the frontend can be found in the `frontend/README.md` file.